 In part one of this blog series we talked about the importance of continually monitoring the performance of your procurement software solution and we provided some insights into how you can do this, whilst at the same time obtaining in-depth information about your system and the areas that may require future attention.

-We also talked about the opportunities for improvement, post implementation, that companies usually identify during their system analysis.
+We also talked about the opportunities for improvement, post implementation, that companies usually identify during their system analysis and how to keep project momentum going to really deliver against the e-procurement business case.
 Out of these areas, in today’s blog, we plan to focus on:

 In recent years e-invoicing has gained more and more popularity and companies are much more inclined to adopt e-invoicing and have become less skeptical about the benefits.
 Now, more than ever, we have the technology that allows for the adoption process to go faster and smoother.
 Furthermore, companies that have implemented a procurement software solution already have the option to adopt e-invoicing built into their system.